petazeta/youronlineshop/README.txt

 * Troubleshooting *
 *******************

 If the database connection is not working you may need to check settings at server/nodejs/cfg/dbcfg.js.
-Also you may need to import manually database content from file: server/utils/pgsqldb.sql.

 If the products images can not be uploaded you may need to allow write permisions for catalog-images.